Tbilisi, Georgia – I Was Unimpressed

 Frustrated, I turned onto ancient stone-paved streets that wound up the hillside behind the Old Town tourist area.
 The area was not shown on any tourist map, but here, at long last, I found a handful of authentic houses and shops, as well as two gorgeous old churches.
 At the top of the hill I rested in the peaceful courtyard of Jvaris Mama Church, with its burbling Artesian spring.
 Back down at the foot of the hill I stopped into Sioni Cathedral.
 In addition to its stunning mid-19th century Iconostasis, the cathedral is home to the sacred cross of St. Nino, the patron saint of Georgia.
 The cross is said to be made of grapevine branches woven with the saint’s own hair.

 Hoping to cap off the day with the pièce de résistance, I crossed back over the Mtkvari (Kura) River and trudged uphill to Holy Trinity Cathedral.
 Known to locals as Sameba Cathedral, Tbilisi’s newest church was completed in 2004.
-The immense Cathedral was built to commemorate 1,500 years of the Georgian Orthodox Church and the 2,000th year anniversary of the Jesus.
+The immense Cathedral was built to commemorate 1,500 years of the Georgian Orthodox Church and the 2,000th anniversary of the birth of Jesus.
 It is the third-tallest Eastern Orthodox cathedral in the world and one of the largest in the world by total area.
 It must have cost millions to construct.
 Considering that the average monthly salary for most Georgians is about $400, and that the city still dumps untreated municipal wastewater directly into the river, the money spent on this church seems particularly unconscionable.

 Even worse, the structure is cold and sterile, both inside and outside.
 The only interesting thing inside the church was a jewel-encrusted “Hope of Georgia” Icon but even that turned out to be modern.
 The church offered people the opportunity to donate their gold and silver jewelry, which was recycled as religious ornamentation for the Icon.
 Disgusted, I finally gave up and returned to my hotel, where I booked a tour of the surrounding countryside for my final day.
 Hopefully, the rural areas will offer more of an authentic travel experience because, for me, Tbilisi was little more than a Georgian Disneyland.